 Final Thoughts

 An ordinary cardboard box is just a cardboard box for you, but it’s much more to your cat.
-It’s a realm, a fort, a warmer, and psychologist’s sofa all wrapped in one!
-The reason as to why cats enjoy boxes explains to us their primitive behaviors and almost no cost methods to help them stay healthy and happy.
+It’s a realm, a fort, a warmer, and a psychologist’s sofa all wrapped in one!
+The reason why cats love boxes explains to us their primitive behaviors and almost no-cost methods to help them stay healthy and happy.
 To deepen your bond, notice the 10 Signs Cats Show Affection.